Wildlife

 Adult sizeMedium to large; up to 900 mm (36 inches) in total length

-Fast ID cuegray, brown, or orange-brown coloration; features a single cream-colored dorsal stripe and two thinner light stripes on the 2nd and 3rd scale rows
+Fast ID cuegray, brown, or orange-brown body with one cream dorsal stripe and two thinner pale side stripes on the 2nd and 3rd scale rows

 Arizona rangePrimarily northern and northeastern Arizona, with isolated populations in the Sierra Ancha (Gila County) and Pinaleño Mountains (Graham County)